qiyfoundation/Qiy-Scheme/Definitions.md

 A [Business Object](#business-object): a message requesting something.

 ### Resource
-A [Service](#service), which its owner can provide to another identity.
+A [Service](#service), which its owner can provide to another [Identity](#identity).

 ### Role
 A set of connected rights, obligations and behaviours as conceptualized in the [Qiy Scheme](#qiy-scheme).

 ### Scheme Authority
-The non-profit Entity, which fulfils the following roles at a global level: * Supervision and monitoring * Definition of eligibility requirements for licenses and/or certifications * Definition and management of requirements, rules and regulations as specified in the [Qiy Scheme](#qiy-scheme) * Lobbying and maintaining a constant dialogue with all stakeholders * Maintaining overall business continuity * Compliance
+The non-profit Entity, which fulfils the following [Roles](#role) at a global level: * Supervision and monitoring * Definition of eligibility requirements for [Licenses](#license) and/or certifications * Definition and management of requirements, rules and regulations as specified in the [Qiy Scheme](#qiy-scheme) * Lobbying and maintaining a constant dialogue with all stakeholders * Maintaining overall business continuity * Compliance

 ### Service
 An 'information society service' as defined in the [GDPR](#gdpr).